kreddys/fc-view-runner/readme.md

 ```

 ### 3. Configure Environment Variables
-Create a `.env` file in the root directory of the project and add the required environment variables.
-For example:
+Create a `.env` file in the root directory and add the following:

 ```env
 DEBUG=false